 Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

-Dr. Baravarian discusses the difference between Achilles Tendonitis, tendinosis, and a rupture.
+Dr. Baravarian explains the difference between Achilles Tendonitis, tendinosis, and a rupture

 What are Achilles Tendinitis and Achilles Tendinosis?